itsalb3rt/afterman/README.md

 - :fire: customize the output of your documentation *(Include Dark mode)*
 - :tada: Only HTML, CSS and Javascript (**Quasar Framework power**)

+>> Note: The tool covers the basic options of a collection, variables, description, headers, body, routes, as needs arise more things will be added.

 ## Table of content

 - [Rules](#Rules)